SEI-R-4-26/Installfest_Mac/README.md

 What is Oh-My-Zsh?

-> Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
+> Oh My Zsh is an open source, community-driven framework for managing your Zsh configuration.
 It comes with a bunch of features out of the box and improves your terminal experience.

-It also provides us with preset themes to make reading your terminal much easier.
+It also provides us with preset themes to make reading your terminal *much* easier.

-#### To install Oh-My-Zsh:
+#### To Install Oh-My-Zsh:

-Execute the following command's in your terminal:
+Execute the following commands in your terminal:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"